Writing and Word Usage

 fundraising, fundraiser – One word in all cases.
 Examples: The development officers are engaged in fundraising.
 The development officer is a fundraiser.

-Gold, Jeffrey P. – Always written, on first reference, as: Jeffrey P. Gold, M.D., (with middle initial and degree).
+Gold, Jeffrey P. – Always written, on first reference, as: Jeffrey P. Gold, MD, (with middle initial and degree).
 Began serving as UNMC chancellor on Feb.
 1, 2013.
-Also serves as chancellor of the University of Nebraska at Omaha (2017-June 2022).
+Also serves as Provost and Executive Vice President of the University of Nebraska.

 Global Center for Health Security – This is the umbrella organization for university and university-led initiatives dealing with highly infectious diseases.
 Collaborations occur with the National Strategic Research Institute; involve faculty and staff from UNMC colleges, Nebraska Medicine, UNL and UNO; and encompass such programs as the National Ebola Training and Education Center, the National Center for Health Security and Biopreparedness, and the Biosafety Infectious Disease Training Consortium.
 This center is headquartered in the Dr. Edwin G. & Dorothy Balbach Davis Global Center on UNMC’s Omaha campus.

 hashtags – Allow you to create content around a specific topic and a mechanism to search for common content on Twitter and Instagram (and to a lesser extent Facebook).

 - Visit symplur.com for a database list of general health care hashtags